Globally rigid graphs are fully reconstructible

-Thus we must have $\sum_1^q \dof_d(H_i) \geq \binom{d+1}{2}$, as claimed. \end{proof} The graph of Figure \ref{figure:mseparable2}(a) shows that Theorem \ref{count} is, in some sense, tight: it has a unique non-rigid $M$-connected component in $\RR^3$ with six degrees of freedom.
-Note that for $d=1,2$ the $M$-connected components of a graph are rigid.
-Thus the theorem implies that for $d\leq 2$ the $(d+1)$-connected redundantly rigid graphs are $M$-connected, which was shown in \cite[Theorem 3.2]{JJconnrig} by a similar argument.
+The graph of Figure \ref{figure:mseparable2}(a) shows that Theorem \ref{count} is, in some sense, tight: it has a unique non-rigid $\mathcal{R}_3$-connected component with six degrees of freedom.
+Note that for $d=1,2$ the $\Rd$-connected components of a graph are rigid.
+Thus the theorem implies that for $d\leq 2$ the $(d+1)$-connected redundantly rigid graphs are $\Rd$-connected, which was shown in \cite[Theorem 3.2]{JJconnrig} by a similar argument.